zahidemon/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-A Computer Science(CS) Master's student at the University of Utah with an interest in Data Analysis, Deep Learning and Web application development.
+A Computer Science(CS) PhD student at the University of Utah with an interest in Data Analysis, Deep Learning and Web application development.
 I also work as a Research Assistant at the [Elhabian Lab of SCI, University of Utah](http://www.sci.utah.edu/~shireen/group.html) where I am working on different deep learning based statistical shape modeling for medical images.

 I completed my bachelor's from Rajshahi Univerisity of Engineering & Technology, Bangladesh where I started my research journey by working on various deep learning applications in bioinformatics-related projects.
 I also worked at a start-up after my undergraduate degree.
 There, I worked on a wide range of aspects, from implementing research methodologies to deploying ML/DL models to production for public usage.
 {style="text-align: justify;"}